 24. Ownership.
 Customer acknowledges and agrees that all right, title and interest in and to Company Intellectual Property, shall be owned solely and exclusively by Company and that Company may use the Company Intellectual Property in any manner.
 Customer will only receive a right to access and use the Company Intellectual Property on the terms expressly set forth herein.
 Company expressly reserves all rights in the Company Intellectual Property not specifically granted to Customer, including any update, adaptation, translation, customization or derivative work thereof.
 Company alone shall own all rights title and interest in and to any suggestions, enhancements requests, feedback, or recommendations provided by Customer or a third party.

 25. Customer Obligations.
 Customer represents and warrants that access to the Service will be solely by Authorized User IDs.
 Company may rely on any Authorized User ID, instruction or information that meets the Service’s automated criteria or which is believed by Company to be genuine.
 Company may assume a person entering an Authorized User ID and password is, in fact, that user, and the Service will be made available and respond accordingly.
 Company may assume that the latest email addresses and registration information on file with the Service are accurate and current unless Customer or an Authorized User has provided Company with notice of unauthorized use or potential unauthorized use as required in this Agreement, if applicable.
+Customer shall have sole responsibility for the accuracy, quality, integrity, legality, reliability, timeliness and completeness of all Customer data.

 26. Prohibitions on Use.
 Customer shall not: (a) decompile, disassemble, reverse engineer or otherwise attempt to obtain or perceive the source code from which any software component of the Services are compiled or interpreted, and Customer acknowledges that nothing in this Agreement will be construed to grant Customer any right to obtain or use such code; (b) allow third parties other than Authorized Users to gain access to the Services; (c) use the Services to provide timesharing, subscription service, hosting, or outsourcing services; (d) knowingly introduce into the Service or Company’s systems any software, data or equipment having an adverse impact on the Service; or (e) extract content other than Customer Data from, or altering in any way the Service or its components or features, or using or accessing the Service except for the purposes specifically authorized in this Agreement or an Order Form.
 Customer shall ensure that it and its Authorized Users comply with the prohibitions and limitations of this Agreement and shall indemnify Company against any loss or damage resulting from any failure of Customer or its Authorized Users to so comply.